cotarr/collab-auth/README.md

 ### Setup development configuration

+The environment variable NODE_ENV should not exist or it may be set to NODE_ENV=development.

 Running the server in development mode will require 3 things.

 - A file to define user accounts with login username and password